stablekernel/aqueduct/aqueduct/templates/db_and_auth/README.md

 ### Update a User (PUT /users/[:id])

 For this example, we will update our User.
 We can only update our own user.
-So we will need 2 things to be in sync, namely the `id` of the user and the `access_token` for that user.
-In our case, user `marilyn` has `access_token` of `cUXqbTn0DIogyzq80jl2FHmCBa8BvIAy` and she is `id` of `1`.
+So we will need two things to be in sync, the `id` of the user and the `access_token` for that user.

 Here is the CURL command:

 ```
-curl -X PUT http://localhost:8888/users/1 -H 'Authorization: Bearer cUXqbTn0DIogyzq80jl2FHmCBa8BvIAy'  -H "Content-Type: application/json" -d '{"username": "bob roy"}'
+curl -X PUT http://localhost:8888/users/1 -H 'Authorization: Bearer <access_token>'  -H "Content-Type: application/json" -d '{"username": "bob roy"}'
 ```

 You should see a response similar to the following: